Donald Trump Considers Nancy Pelosi’s Offer To Testify In Impeachment: ‘Get Congress Focused’

 — Nancy Pelosi (@SpeakerPelosi) November 17, 2019

-Senate Democratic leader Chuck Schumer also told reporters on Sunday that the president should testify under oath instead of tweeting if he doesn’t like what he hears during the hearings.
-Then, Schumer asked, “What is he hiding?”
+Senate Democratic leader Chuck Schumer also told reporters on Sunday that the president should testify under oath instead of tweeting if he doesn’t like what’s occurring during the hearings.
+Schumer asked, “What is he hiding?”

-Last week, and over the weekend, President Trump continued his pattern of tweeting about the impeachment inquiry, lashing out at several witnesses.
+Last week and over the weekend, Trump continued his pattern of tweeting about the impeachment inquiry, lashing out at several witnesses.
 On Friday, the president launched a tweet criticizing former ambassador to Ukraine, Marie Yovanovitch, as she testified in the House, which Representative Adam Schiff called him out on in real-time during Yovanovitch’s testimony.

-So far, Trump’s White House has blocked several critical witnesses from testifying at the hearings, leading to several ignored Congressional subpoenas.
+So far, Trump’s White House has blocked several critical witnesses from testifying at the hearings, ignoring several Congressional subpoenas.
 However, on Wednesday, Gordon Sondland, the ambassador to the European Union, is slated to testify.
-Sondland is among the only witnesses who will testify who discussed Ukraine with President Trump and the investigations the president wanted President Zelensky too launch against Trump’s political rival Joe Biden, and Biden’s son Hunter.
+Sondland is among the only witnesses who will testify who directly discussed with Trump the investigations the president wanted President Zelensky to launch against Trump’s political rival Joe Biden, and Biden’s son Hunter.
 Sondland’s testimony changed after others’ testimony directly contradicted his.

-During Pelosi’s appearance on Sunday morning, she claimed that President Trump’s actions are “so much worse” than the crimes committed by former president Richard Nixon.
+During Pelosi’s appearance on Sunday morning, she claimed that Trump’s actions are “so much worse” than the crimes committed by former President Richard Nixon.
 Nixon’s crimes eventually led to his resignation before the House could vote on impeachment, according to The Inquisitr.